How to Pick the Best Resort in Fiji for You© FijiPocketGuide.com

 Self-Catering and Dining

-Rarely resorts in Fiji have self-catering facilities, as meals are served in at least one of the restaurants – larger resorts have multiple restaurants.
-Most restaurants have a la carte menus where you pay as you go, while more remote resorts may have compulsory meal plans.
+Rarely resorts in Fiji have self-catering facilities (unless you know where to look – like our 10 Best Self-Catering Accommodations in Fiji), as meals are served in at least one of the restaurants – larger resorts have multiple restaurants.
+Most resort restaurants, especially on the mainland (Viti Levu) have a la carte menus where you pay as you go, while more remote resorts may have compulsory meal plans.
 Learn more about this in Is it Worth Purchasing a Resort Meal Plan in Fiji?

 Activities and Tours